mixmarvel/mixmarvel.github.io/_posts/2019-12-27-Christmas-New-Year-Giveaway.md

 The MixMarvel Foundation very much agrees with MixMarvel's construction of the community, especially player community.
 MixMarvel's goal is to create a community-based autonomous game platform, and a large number of core fans and players is the core of this goal.

-The MixMarvel Foundation has a quarterly back-up funding support for the community.
-This event used 20000 MIX for airdrop rewards.
+The MixMarvel Foundation has a cumulative back-up funding 120,000 support for the festival relevant events.
 Users participate in the series events, once complete all  the tasks, they will be rewarded certain amount of MIX.